gatsbyjs/gatsby/docs/docs/ecommerce-tutorial/index.md

 - _some time passes..._
 - _user clicks button_ -> `open()`

-The next section describes how to setup these events.
+The next paragraphs describe how to setup these events.

-# Creating a button

 There is a default checkout modal that is available through the plugin we’re using, shown in the image below.
 When we call the `.open()` method through Stripe Checkout, the rest of the screen is darkened and a modal appears over the top, directing the user’s attention to the checkout form.
 You’ll need to create a button component that calls this method or triggers Stripe from your site.

-> **NOTE**: If you’d like to customize the checkout modal, see the [Stripe Checkout Elements plugin](/packages/gatsby-plugin-stripe-elements/?=stripe)

 ![Stripe card payments modal](card-payments-modal.png)